Scholarship Applications Being Accepted

 Dr. Barbara Shellhouse and Wayne Shellhouse Memorial Scholarship

 Established in memory of Dr. Shellhouse who taught in the Music Department of Black Hawk College for 30 years.
-Scholarships are awarded to students majoring in Music, preferably Vocal Music.
+Scholarships are awarded to students majoring in music, preferably vocal music.
 Recipients selected by the Music Department faculty.

-Jeanne Tamisiea Memorial Scholarship
+Jeanne Tamisea Memorial Scholarship

 Marian Walters Health Occupations Scholarship